How to Increase Your Confidence

 To become more confident and achieve your goals, you must be able to persevere and overcome adversity, and failure.
 Abraham Lincoln lost 8 elections before winning the Presidency 2 times, Thomas Edison failed 100's of times, and Albert Einstein failed his college entrance exam.
-Successful people of all backgrounds have encountered adversity, faced fear, believed in themselves, conquered it, and realized their dreams.
-They possessed an inner drive of resilience, self confidence and an unrelenting focus to persevere.
+Successful people of all backgrounds have encountered adversity, and faced fear.
+They believed in themselves, conquered their fears, and realized their dreams.
+They ignored the negative voices of friends, relatives, and coaches.
+They all possessed an inner drive of resilience, self confidence and an unrelenting focus to persevere and succeed.

 Fear of Failure / Fear of Success

 There's also something that is rarely talked about and that is fear of success.
 Stay with me on this.
 Fear of success is real and can be insidious because its' subconscious.
 Your own internal defense mechanisms, and perhaps faulty rationalizations have taken over your mind.
 Maybe subconsciously, you don't want to succeed because you might lose your current friends.
 Or you fear you might not live up to your own hype.
-Perhaps you fear that being successful might force you to live a different lifestyle that you're currently comfortable with, or buy new clothes, be more attractive to people and have to deal with all the new attention your garnering.
-Including more social invitations, which you fear, and more money which terrifies you.
-Sit quietly, by yourself, and answer some profound questions.
+Perhaps you fear that being successful might force you to live a different lifestyle that you're currently comfortable with, or be more popular with people and have to deal with all the new attention your garnering.
+Maybe more social invitations, which you fear, or more money which terrifies you.
+Sit quietly, by yourself, and answer some profound questions such as 'what am I really afraid of?'
 Hopefully you're already thinking differently.
 You need to become self-aware of your inner negative mindset, and self-talk.
 Override and replace them with positive, inspiring, motivating thoughts of what you were meant to be, and what you want to accomplish.

 Some of life's' greatest breakthroughs and accomplishments have come just after someone's greatest adversity, or failure.
 Lucille Ball, Lincoln, Edison, Einstein, did you know the Wright brothers were bicycle repairmen before they invented the airplane.

 Believe in yourself, work hard and stick to it.
 Surround yourself with positive people that will support and encourage you.
-Stay away from naysayers, half of them don't know what they're talking about, and some others may not indirectly want you to succeed (you make them look bad).
-It's a harsh statement I know, unfortunately, some people are like that.
+Stay away from naysayers, half of them don't know what they're talking about, and the other half may not want you to succeed (you might make them look bad).
+It's a harsh statement I know, unfortunately, those people exist.

 Inspiration and Motivation